Products and Resources for Parents and Caregivers by Dr. Jane Bluestein

 books | audio products | video products | stationery items | articles | support this site

 Thousands of simple, kid-tested ideas to avoid power struggles, increase school success, motivate cooperation, solve problems, and create loving relationships with children of all ages!
 This book is free.
 The price helps cover our shipping cost.

 Más de 1.000 tips para motivar la cooperación, reducir las fricciones, solucionar problemas, y crear relaciones seguras y afectuosas con los niños de todas las edades!
-Save 50% on last copies in inventory.
-Perfect condition.
+This book is free.
+Cost helps cover shipping in continental US.